simdjson/simdjson/README.md

 sizes range from 65KB (github_events) all the way to 3.3GB (gsoc-2018).
 Many files are mostly made of numbers: canada, mesh.pretty, mesh, random and numbers: in such instances, we see lower JSON parsing speeds due to the high cost of number parsing.
+The simdjson library uses exact number parsing which is particular taxing.

 <img src="doc/gbps.png" width="90%">